vitalik/django-ninja/docs/docs/tutorial/request-parsers.md

 ## Example ORJSON Parser

-[orjson](https://github.com/ijl/orjson#orjson) is a fast, correct JSON library for Python.
-It benchmarks as the fastest Python library for JSON and is more correct than the standard json library or other third-party libraries.
+[orjson](https://github.com/ijl/orjson#orjson) is a fast, accurate JSON library for Python.
+It benchmarks as the fastest Python library for JSON and is more accurate than the standard `json` library or other third-party libraries.

 ```
 pip install orjson